2. Notable Python Libraries#

 One main difference between the

-has fixed size after declaration It does not mean that the addition of elements is forbidden, but it does technically require the creation of a new array and the destruction of the starting one.
-Therefore, given the memory management operations involved when adding a new element to andarray
+ndarrayand Pythonlistis thatndarrayhas fixed size after declaration It does not mean that the addition of elements is forbidden, but it does technically require the creation of a new array and the destruction of the starting one.
+Therefore, given the memory management operations involved when adding a new element to andarray, it is best to create thendarrayjust before using it and fill a Pythonlistif loops are involved (see the example Filling ndarray).

 2.1.2.
 Array operations#